platformsh/platformsh-docs/docs/src/languages/ruby.md

     variables:
         env:
             BUNDLE_CACHE_ALL: '1' # going to be default
-            BUNDLE_CLEAN: '1' # going to be default
+            BUNDLE_CLEAN: '1' # /!\ if you are working with ruby<2.7 this does not work well
             BUNDLE_DEPLOYMENT: '1' # going to be default
             BUNDLE_ERROR_ON_STDERR: '1' # going to be default
             BUNDLE_WITHOUT: 'development:test'